software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 13
 >
 > Once you have implemented the user stories of the Sprint and the main branch has a working version of the application, create create a GitHub release for the project.
 Create a new tag called "sprint3".
 The release title should be "Sprint 3".
 Give a brief description for the release that describes the features implemented during the Sprint.

-> [Generate a JAR file](/sprint-2#jar) for the application like we did in the previous Sprint and add the JAR file to the release.
+{: .important-title }

+> Exercise 14
+>
+> Deploy the final version of the application to Render and make sure that the application works properly in the production environment.

 ## Peer review